 - All scholarships are applied directly to a student's account.
 No cash distributions are made directly to the scholarship recipient.
-Scholarships are not transferable to any student other than the recipient. - In order to maintain aid eligibility, students receiving any financial aid must maintain satisfactory academic progress, as stated in this catalog. - Institutional scholarships are limited and may not be awarded if all available funds have been appropriated. - Students must complete their financial aid file by the first published financial clearance date of each Fall semester, Spring semester, and Summer semester. - All awards are based on full-time enrollment of 9 units per semester or session.
+Scholarships are not transferable to any student other than the recipient. - In order to maintain aid eligibility, students receiving any financial aid must maintain satisfactory academic progress, as stated in - Institutional scholarships are limited and vary by program. - Students must complete their financial aid file by the first published Payment Due Date. - All awards are based on full-time enrollment of 9 units per semester or session.
 Students enrolled for less than 9 units are eligible to receive aid, prorated accordingly. - All institutional aid is tuition-based.
-If a student receives additional non-institutional tuition-based aid, the amount of tuition-based aid may need to be reduced so the total tuition-based aid does not exceed the cost of tuition.
+If a student receives additional non-institutional tuition-based aid, the amount of tuitionbased aid may need to be reduced so the total tuition-based aid does not exceed the cost of tuition.